heekim1/nexflow_pipeline/README.md

-# Draft for SBX Pipeline Structure and Usage
+# Draft for Pipeline Structure and Usage
 - **[projectDir](./nextflow)** -- directory where the main workflow script is located.
 - **[modules](./nextflow/modules)** -- directory where module scripts are located.
 Reuseable modules are in here.
 A module can consists of process definitions or functions.
 - **parameterfile** -- file containing parameters to pass to a script using the `-params-file` or `-c` option.
 This will be a yaml file containing the following information: